 The goal of this course is to provide an introduction to networking and Internet technologies.
-This course covers a wide range of material about the Internet, from using the Internet to demonstrating how the Internet works, using different Internet, the Internet infrastructure, security, and e-commerce.
+This course covers a wide range of material about the Internet, from using the Internet to demonstrating how the Internet works, using different Internet protocols, programming on the Internet, the Internet infrastructure, security, and e-commerce.
 It not only introduces a variety of concepts, but also discusses in-depth the most significant aspects of Internet, such as the OSI model of networking.
 In addition to explaining concepts, the course uses a multitude of real world examples of networking issues from a professional's standpoint, making it a practical preparation for the real world.
-Prerequisite: Introduction to